bessaapps/dev-gotchas/deploy-a-next-js-app-on-aws-ec2.md

 # Deploy a NextJS App on AWS EC2

 Create an SSH key pair and upload to AWS before generating an EC2.
-(You'll need both the private and public keys.)
 Use this key whe setting up your EC2.

 ## Install and Configure Apache